• Facebook

 Chicken broth (see note 1 for substitutes)

-• 5 pieces of bone-in chicken
+• 5 pieces bone-in chicken medium sized

-• 1 tsp salt
+• 1 teaspoon salt or to taste

-• 1 tsp black pepper powder
+• 1 teaspoon black pepper powder

-• 3 bay leaves
+• 3 whole bay leaves

-• 6 cloves of garlic
+• 6 cloves garlic

-• 3 to 4 dried whole red chilies
+• 3 to 4 whole dried red chilies

-• 5 cups of water
+• 5 cups water

-• 2 tbsp chili oil see notes
+• 2 tablespoon chili oil see notes

 Other

-• 2 tbsp chili oil see notes
+• 2 tablespoon chili oil see notes

 • 1/2 cup thinly sliced cabbage